wmetcalf/re_wrappers_delight/README.rst

 * ``pyre2`` and Python's ``re`` behave differently with nested and empty groups;
   ``pyre2`` will return an empty string in cases where Python would return None for a group that did not participate in a match.
-* Any bytestrings with invalid UTF-8 or other non-ASCII data may behave differently.

 Please report any further issues with ``pyre2``.